 Remember that once you know how to trap bait fish, you need to also learn how to keep them alive for long if they are to be of any use to you.

 Getting a de-hooker would go a long way and keep a bait tank which will definitely have those baits swimming around alive as they wait for their purpose to be served.
-Happy fishing and let’s meet in the lake.
+Happy fishing and let’s meet in the lake or open water!

 Hi, everyone!
 My name’s Rebecca, and I just love to write and to fish!
 My friends call me “Becca.”
 I’m 22 years old, single, and am currently residing in New York working at an office.
 With some free time I always give in to my passions, and that’s why I started creating blogs and a website about fishing, it’s two of my most favorite things!